 Magnetic resonance imaging (MRI) scans.
-These studies assess the soft tissues in your knee joint, including the menisci, cartilage, tendons, and ligaments.
+An MRI scan assesses the soft tissues in your knee joint, including the menisci, cartilage, tendons, and ligaments.

 The treatment your doctor recommends will depend on a number of factors, including your age, symptoms, and activity level.
-He or she will also consider the type, size, and location of the injury.
+They will also consider the type, size, and location of the injury.

 The outer one-third of the meniscus has a rich blood supply.
 A tear in this "red" zone may heal on its own, or can often be repaired with surgery.
 A longitudinal tear is an example of this kind of tear.